-AAUW supports choice in the determination of one’s reproductive life and increased access to health care and family planning services.
+AAUW supports choice in determining one’s reproductive life and increased access to health care and family planning services.

-AAUW trusts that every woman has the ability to make her own informed choices regarding her reproductive life within the dictates of her own moral and religious beliefs.
-Further, AAUW believes that these deeply personal decisions should be made without government interference.
-AAUW members have made the protection of reproductive rights a policy principle since 1977.
-Family planning fosters self-sufficiency, promotes preventive health care, and educates people on ways to protect themselves and their families from the spread of sexually transmitted infections (STIs).
+AAUW trusts that everyone can make their own informed choices about their reproductive lives within the dictates of their own moral and religious beliefs.
+Further, we believe that these deeply personal decisions should be made without government interference.
+Family planning fosters self-sufficiency, promotes preventive health care, and teaches people how to prevent the spread of sexually transmitted infections (STIs).